Cookie Policy

 James Addicott (Deputy Chair)

-I have wide ranging applied expertise in asset management throughout my career with strengths in strategic planning, project delivery, training and development, collaboration and outreach, innovation and continuous improvement and audit and assurance.
+James has developed a wide ranging and applied expertise in asset management throughout his career with strengths in strategic planning; project delivery; audit and assurance; training and development and innovation and continual improvement.

 Graeme Bruce has been an active member of the IAM for over 10 years and is Chair for the UK NW Branch and UK Chapter having also played a key role in the establishment of the Branches and Chapter in the UK.